I’m guessing you’re here because you’re overwhelmed by all the resin types out there.

-Two-part resins come as a base resin and the hardener (or catalyst).
+Two-part resins come as a base resin and a hardener (or catalyst).
 They don’t do anything by themselves, but when mixed together, a chemical reaction occurs.
 This is what lets them cure.

 Pot time: the amount of time you have to use the resin once you start mixing.
-Once the resin hits the end of this time, it starts to cure.
+Once the resin hits the end of this time, it starts to solidify.

 ⭐️ BONUS: There are more resin terms than this.
 If you ever read something you don’t know what it means, go check out our resin dictionary.